rayes0/dotfiles/README.md

   └── cover.jpg <- same for this one
 ```

-As seen in the example file tree, the script will save album art as a `cover.jpg` file in the parent directory of the song you are currently playing, so it doesn't have to extract it from the song every time.

 The script doesn't change your actual music files in any way.
 It just extracts a cover image.
 Everything else besides cover art will still work if you don't have this structure, however the widget will display the wrong cover for most of your files.

-How cover art is extracted:

-1. The script will check the parent folder of the currently playing file for an jpg or png cover file (eg: `cover.jpg`, `front.png`, `folder.jpg`, etc.).
-If the file exists, it is used as the cover image.
-2. If the file doesn't exist, the script tries to extract an embedded image from the metadata tags of the file using ffmpeg.
-If that works, it will save the image as `cover.jpg` in the parent folder for later use with other songs in the same album.
-If that fails, no cover art will be shown (a blank transparent box will be shown in it's place).

 # Other info